O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/README.md

 ---

 📖 **About Me**
 I’m a Full-Stack Software Engineer with a frontend focus, thriving on building scalable, user-centric web applications that solve real-world problems.
-With over 5 years of experience, I blend the art of pixel-perfect design with the power of efficient backend solutions, delivering seamless end-to-end experiences that fuel both innovation and efficiency.
+With over 5 years of experience, I blend the art of pixel-perfect design with the power of efficient backend solutions, delivering seamless end-to-end experiences that fuel both innovation and efficiency. <br/>

 I’ve had the privilege of contributing to a variety of industries—fintech, edtech, e-commerce, mobility, and entertainment—where I’ve crafted intuitive user interfaces, streamlined complex workflows, and optimized platform performance.
-Whether building sleek, responsive UIs or collaborating with backend teams to integrate key functionalities, my goal remains the same: solving complex problems with simple, elegant solutions.
+Whether building sleek, responsive UIs or collaborating with backend teams to integrate key functionalities, my goal remains the same: solving complex problems with simple, elegant solutions. <br/>

 🛠 **Skills & Projects**
-My expertise lies in modern frontend technologies like React.js, Next.js, and Vue.js, which I pair with foundational tools such as MongoDB, Node.js, and Express to ensure smooth, high-performance applications from front to back.
+My expertise lies in modern frontend technologies like React.js, Next.js, and Vue.js, which I pair with foundational tools such as MongoDB, Node.js, and Express to ensure smooth, high-performance applications from front to back. <br/>

-I’ve worked on numerous projects, including:
+I’ve worked on numerous projects, including: <br/>

-Fintech: Building cross-border payment solutions that ensure fast, secure transactions for users worldwide.
+Fintech: Building cross-border payment solutions that ensure fast, secure transactions for users worldwide. <br/>
-Edtech: Automating university operations to streamline student-faculty engagement and improve operational efficiency.
+Edtech: Automating university operations to streamline student-faculty engagement and improve operational efficiency.<br/>
-E-commerce: Developing scalable systems to support high-volume transactions and optimize customer experiences.
+E-commerce: Developing scalable systems to support high-volume transactions and optimize customer experiences. <br/>
-Mobility: Creating seamless ride-sharing applications that enhance user accessibility and reliability.
+Mobility: Creating seamless ride-sharing applications that enhance user accessibility and reliability.<br/>
-In these projects, I’ve focused on creating intuitive interfaces, integrating APIs, and optimizing backend systems for speed and scalability.
+In these projects, I’ve focused on creating intuitive interfaces, integrating APIs, and optimizing backend systems for speed and scalability. <br/>

 🔮 **What Drives Me**
 What fuels me?
 The joy of solving problems, the satisfaction of building something that truly works, and the positive impact my work has on users.
 I thrive on collaborating with teams to turn complex ideas into simple, functional solutions that enhance lives and businesses.. 🔮